snowball-dev-group/snowball-bot/README.md

 * **Guilds**.
 Separate channels and categories by interests — create guilds!

   Snowball Bot Guilds functions allows you to set up guild information, create welcome messages, make guilds invite-only and more.

 * **Colors**.
 Make your member list look COLORFUL 🌈

   This function allows your members to obtain color roles.
 Color roles are empty roles without any permission but only set color.
 Red, yellow, orange, R A I N B O W. As with guilds you get nice looking list, required roles to obtain color.

 * **Voice Roles**.
 Roles only for those who are in voice channels

   Voice Roles functionality allows you to give special role if members joins any channel on the server OR special role if they join specific channel.
 Why?
 This way you could hide channels like `#for-boring-people-without-mic`.

 * **Stream Notifications**.
 Announce your Twitch, YouTube, Mixer streams

   Let your members know you have started stream with or without annoying `@everyone` mention.

   We also allow you to subscribe to your own channels, so you'll receive DM notifications for streams as long as you have mutual server with Snowball Bot with open DMs (you currently cannot add bots to friends list in Discord, poor bots — rude Discord).

 * **Localization**. Привет!
 Bonjour!

   Snowball Bot is [translated by the community](https://crowdin.com/project/snowball-bot) on Crowdin.
 As of now English US (Snowball Bot original language is Russian), Ukrainian, Belarusian, French, Italian were added.

   We respect server owners, so they can enforce single language for every member on the server.
 But where enforcing is disabled you're free to use language you want.

   Not only languages, but time zones too.
 Everywhere time is printed we'll use your time zone and it CANNOT be enforced by server administators in ethic considerations.
 Time zones apply globally for your account, not per server.

 * **ModTools** (unfinished!).
 Be true mod

   While ModTools are yet developing, we already got something to present you:

   * **Archives**.
 Archive messages into text files even if they were disabled.

     Honestly admitting: we aren't original and this feature is first was found by us in [Rowboat](https://rowboat.party/).
 Differences is that we localize logs for those who requested it; Snowball Bot is open for everyone and we're allow and support hosting by your own.

     And these ModTools features may see the light in the future:

     * **Infractions**.
 Keep them recorded (we're about warning and notes)

       Same way shamelessly stolen from Rowboat.
 We're just too much in love with it...
 Oh.

       This feature allows you to record warnings and leave notes about members.
 So any other moderator could check if member was warned before.
 This is useful, isn't it?

     * **Temporal Mutes and Bans**.
 If you could not stop the conflicts

       As many other bots we'll allow you to mute members with special “Shut up” role.
 But going further we decided why not makes temporal too, you just want for some time exclude member from the community.

     * **Notifications**.
 Let 'em be updated

       You can turn this option on so every time you give member infractions, they'll receive notification with reason why you did it.

       Once you add infraction, you'll be asked if you wish to send member notification and edit reason (by default there's no reason and just plain text “You have received the warning for violating rules of the server …”.

       Also you set up custom template for server.

-    * **ModMail**.
-Like e-mail but Discord analog

-        Mail moderators and administators of the server without and some of them will reply to use.
-TICKET LIKE SYSTEM YAY!

     * **Alert Command**.
 No need to ping any moderator if you could ping only active

       Remember the time of `@Moderators` role being mentionable and somewhere at night you receive notification because a member has question.
 Sad times.
 Oh, my clock says it's happens “Right now”.
 Well, we do want to change it.

     * **Info cards**

       Allows you to quickly see some information, like number of infractions user has, when they were active and so on.

     * **ModLog**.
 See what happens right now

       Message deletions or editions.
 Nicknames and username changes.
 Channel changes and so on

     * AND MANY OTHER TOOLS.
 We don't even know what to expect in the future